astropy/astroquery/docs/simbad/simbad.rst

 Different ways to access SIMBAD
 -------------------------------

-The SIMBAD module described here provides methods that write pre-defined ADQL queries.
+The SIMBAD module described here provides methods that write ADQL queries.
 These methods are described in the next sections.

-A more versatile option is to query SIMBAD directly with your own ADQL query via Table Access Protocol (TAP) with the `~astroquery.simbad.SimbadClass.query_tap` method.
+A more versatile option is to query SIMBAD directly with your own ADQL queries via Table Access Protocol (TAP) with the `~astroquery.simbad.SimbadClass.query_tap` method.
 This is described in :ref:`query TAP <query-tap>`.